-Allocating resources using risk management

-Identify threats, assess vulnerabilities, and determine critical assets to protect and use information on these and other elements to allocate resources as conditions change.
+Allocating resources using risk management Leveraging technology Information sharing and coordination Identify threats, assess vulnerabilities, and determine critical assets to protect and use information on these and other elements to allocate resources as conditions change.

-Performance measurement and testing

-Use metrics to ensure accountability for achieving program goals and improved security at facilities.

-Leveraging technology

 Leverage technologies to enhance facility security through methods like access control, detection, and surveillance systems.

-Aligning assets to mission

-Align assets to mission and relocate staff to reduce vulnerabilities, to the extent agencies have excess and/or underutilized facilities.

-Information sharing and coordination

 Establish means of coordinating and sharing security and threat information with other government entities and the private sector.

-Strategic management of human capital

-Strategically manage human capital to maximize government performance and ensure accountability in facility protection.
+Performance measurement and testing Aligning assets to mission Strategic management of human capital Use metrics to ensure accountability for Align assets to mission and relocate staff to reduce vulnerabilities, to the extent Strategically manage human capital to maximize government performance and